 In the left-side navigation pane, choose Microservices Governance > Application Governance.

-On the Application list page, click the resource card of the destination application.
+On the Application list page, click the resource card of the desired application.

-On the details page of the application, create an isolation rule by using one of the following methods:
+On the application details page, create an isolation rule using one of the following methods:

-In the left-side navigation pane, click Application overview.
+In the navigation pane on the left, click Application overview.
 On the page that appears, click the Through QPS TOP tab.
-On the Through QPS TOP tab, find the interface to which you want to apply the isolation rule and click Isolation in the Actions column.
+Find the target interface and click Isolation in the Actions column.

-In the left-side navigation pane, click API Details.
-On the WEB service tab of the page that appears, click the Concurrency Isolation tab.
+In the navigation pane on the left, click API Details.
 On the Concurrency Isolation tab, click Add isolation rule.

-In the Add Isolation Protection Rule or Add Rule dialog box, configure the rule parameters and click New.
+In the Add Isolation Protection Rule or Add Rule dialog box, configure the parameters and click Add.

-NoteFor more information about the rule parameters, see the Parameters section of this topic.
+NoteFor more information about the parameters, see More information.

-In the Add Isolation Protection Rule or Add Rule dialog box, configure the following parameters:
+In the Add Isolation Protection Rule or Add Rule dialog box, set the following parameters:

-The following table describes the parameters that you must configure in the Add Isolation Protection Rule or Add Rule dialog box.
+The following table describes the parameters to configure in the Add Isolation Protection Rule or Add Rule dialog box.